 How to Handle Common Dental Emergencies

-Regardless of the type of emergency you’re experiencing, you should always give our office a call so you can get scheduled for an appointment.
+Regardless of the type of emergency you’re experiencing, you should always give our dental office a call so you can get scheduled for an appointment.
 Most dental emergencies require professional guidance and treatment to handle.
 Of course, there are ways to improve your condition before you do arrive.
 Consider the following tips below!

 Make sure there is no food debris stuck in between your teeth by using floss to gently remove it.
 You can also rinse your mouth out with warm water to help dislodge it.
 Take over-the-counter pain medication if discomfort continues.
 Apply a cold compress to your mouth for 10 minutes at a time for no more than one hour to reduce swelling.
-The cause could be tooth decay or an oral infection, so get to our office right away if the pain is severe or doesn’t go away.
+The cause could be tooth decay or an oral infection, so get to our dental office right away if the pain is severe or doesn’t go away.

-Locate any pieces of the tooth that you can and bring them to the practice.
+Locate any pieces of the tooth that you can and bring them to the dental office.
 Do not chew on that side of your mouth or at all if possible.
 If the tooth is sharp, cover it with dental cement or sugar-free chewing gum if nothing else is available.
 This prevents you from accidentally cutting your gum or oral tissue.

 Locate the tooth, making sure to only touch it by the crown portion and not the root.
 Do not remove any tissue that’s still attached to the tooth.
 Gently rinse it off of any debris and place it back into your socket or inside your cheek pocket if this is not possible.
 You can also keep it in milk or saltwater to preserve it for up to one hour.

 Locate the crown and use either dental cement, denture adhesive, or sugar-free chewing gum to temporarily re-attach the restoration to your tooth.
-If this is not possible or the restoration is lost, avoid chewing on that side of your mouth until you get to our office.
+If this is not possible or the restoration is lost, avoid chewing on that side of your mouth until you get to our dental office.